 - You have previously earned a College degree

-You must enroll as a full-time student (12+) in the fall 2020 semester and remain as a full-time student in consecutive semesters.
+You must enroll as a full-time student (12+) and remain as a full-time student in consecutive semesters.

 If you have earned college credit in high school or a dual enrollment programs, you still qualify for PACT.
 PACT is NOT need based but requires all students to apply for Federal Financial Aid (FAFSA) for each academic year that you are attending Tunxis.